Switching Pro to Advanced is always rewarding. Your skills and ROI will rise simultaneously. Tell us who does want this?

 Then it heats up to vaporize the solid color to put in an object.
 Objects like business cards, clothes, banners, coffee mugs, and more.
 The basic concept of this printing is to define the graphical illustration better.

 Fact: sublimation process is 63 years old.
 We are saying it is updated, but no!
-The technology has updated, not the process.
+The technology has been updated, but not the process.

 What is an Inkjet Printer?

 Inkjet printers use two technologies: bubble jet and piezoelectric.
-Bubble jet vaporized the ink and turned it into bubbles.
+A bubble jet vaporized the ink and turned it into bubbles.

 Later it sends the bubble through nozzles.
 The piezoelectric process is a bit different.
 It heats the ink through vibration and sends it through the nozzle.